jflamy/owlcms4/owlcms-docker/Monitoring.md

 We will be checking whether they are still necessary.

-## Exposing a port in Docker Desktop Kubernetes
+## Exposing a port in Kubernetes for Docker Desktop

 The following instructions have been tested with the new WSL2 Docker backend which runs directly on Linux.